yuke93/RL-Restore/README.md

 - Naming rules

     - Each saved image name refers to a selected toolchain.
-Please refer to this [issue](https://github.com/yuke93/RL-Restore/issues/1).
+Please refer to my second reply in this [issue](https://github.com/yuke93/RL-Restore/issues/1).

 ### Train
 - Download training images